Our grief quotes may provide some comfort to those trying to cope with a loss.

 22.)
 Bidding the Dead Farewell

-You attend the funeral, you bid the dead farewell.
-You grieve.
+You attend the funeral; you bid the dead farewell.
+And, you grieve.
 Then you continue with your life.
-And at times the fact of her absence will hit you like a blow to the chest, and you will weep.
+And at times, the fact of her absence will hit you like a blow to the chest, and you will weep.
 But this will happen less and less as time goes on.
 She is dead.
 You are alive.
 So live.

 23.)
 Creating Happiness in the Universe of Grief